Neha1685/Course_Project_Getting_Clean_Data/README.md

 4) Loads the features list and adds column names to the combined data set.

-5) Loads the activity labels and replaces the activity ids by activity names
+5) Loads the activity labels and replaces the activity ids by activity names.

 6) Extracts only the measurements on the mean and standard deviation for each measurement in the dataset.

 7) Appropriately labels the data set with descriptive variable names and tidy the names.
 All capital letters in the variable names were changed to small letters in the variable names and "-" and "()" were removed.

-8) Group the data by Subject and Activity, and calculate the average of each variable for each subject and each activity using the group
+8) Groups the data by Subject and Activity, and calculate the average of each variable for each subject and each activity using the group.

-9) Write the data to a file
+9) Writes the data to a file.